zilliztech/claude-context/evaluation/README.md

 ![MCP Efficiency Analysis](../assets/mcp_efficiency_analysis_chart.png)

-*The chart above shows the dramatic efficiency improvements achieved by Claude Context MCP while maintaining equivalent retrieval quality.
-Token usage and tool calls are significantly reduced with no loss in F1-score performance.*
+*The chart above shows the dramatic efficiency improvements achieved by Claude Context MCP.
+The token usage and tool calls are significantly reduced.*

+## Case Study

+For detailed analysis of why grep-only approaches have limitations and how semantic search addresses these challenges, please refer to our **[Case Study](./case_study/)** which provides in-depth comparisons and analysis on the this experiment results.